vvorobjov/nrp-documentation/src/nrp/glossary.rst

     Gazebo simulator : Gazebo
     `Gazebo <http://gazebosim.org/>`__
         Gazebo is an open-source 3D robotics simulator.
+NRP uses a fork of the Gazebo project of version 11.
+Developers may refer ``Gazebo`` in :ref:`nrp-repos` and also also dedicated :ref:`Gazebo developer page <gazebo-developer-manual>`.

     SMACH
         is a task-level architecture for rapidly creating complex robot behavior.
 At its core, SMACH is a ROS-independent Python library to build hierarchical state machines.
 SMACH is a new library that takes advantage of very old concepts in order to quickly create robust robot behavior with maintainable and modular code.